Master-Bobba/CS50W--Project4/README.txt

     first page, a “Previous” button should appear to take the user to the previous page of posts as well.
     See the Hints section for some suggestions on how to implement this.

-Edit Post: Users should be able to click an “Edit” button or link on any of their own posts to edit that post.
+DONE --> Edit Post: Users should be able to click an “Edit” button or link on any of their own posts to edit that post.
     When a user clicks “Edit” for one of their own posts, the content of their post should be replaced with a textarea where the user can edit the content of their post.